Eydrenth/eydrenth/README.md

 <h3>💻 About Me </h3>

-- 💚 &nbsp; Web UI Developer at Globant.
+- 💚 &nbsp; Founder.
-- 😎 &nbsp; Frontend Developer and Graphic Designer with a focus on UX UI.
+- 😎 &nbsp; Software Developer and Graphic Designer with a focus on UX UI.
 - 💙 &nbsp; Love Design and Programming.

 ```rust